J3ldo/robux-faker/README.md

 * Fake the robux count
 * Fake the total robux when the robux icon is clicked
 * Fake the amount of incoming robux from sales of items
+* Fake the amount of robux bought
+* Fake the amount of robux pending
 * Fake the total robux gotten when changing the timespan

 ## How to install